privacytools/privacytools.io/README.md

 _Encryption Against Global Mass Surveillance._

+# BS4 Transition checklist

+- [ ] Remove unnecessary files from css/ and js/

 # Contributing

 It's important for a website like privacytools.io to be up-to-date.
 Keep an eye on software updates of the applications listed here.
 Follow recent news about providers that are recommended.
 We try our best to keep up but we're not perfect and the internet is changing fast.
 So if you find an error, or you think a provider should not be listed here, or a qualified service provider is missing or a browser plugin is not the best choice anymore or anything else...